awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Database.md

 Complete the following steps to skip corrupt blocks during index and table scans\.

-1. Run the following procedures to create repair tables if the don't already exist\.
+1. Run the following procedures to create repair tables if they don't already exist\.

    ```
    exec rdsadmin.rdsadmin_dbms_repair.create_repair_table;